Meet our current Program Fellows

 In 2013 Adi Armon received his PhD from the Department of Political Science at the Hebrew University of Jerusalem.
 His research combines cultural and intellectual history, political theory, and Jewish Studies, and his primary areas of research are: (1) Intellectuals in the twentieth century and the development of their thought, focusing on Jewish thinkers who emigrated from Germany to America and had to confront questions regarding modernity, morality, technology, theology, law and politics after the Holocaust.
 (2) Modern European history, examining some of the multiple meeting points between European culture and the modern Jewish experience.
 (3) Philosophies of Judaism: Modern Jewish thought from Spinoza to Leo Strauss.
 (4) The development of Zionist thought from the nineteenth century to the establishment of the State of Israel.

 Preston Lee Atwood is a Ph.D. candidate (Hebrew Bible & Semitic Studies) in the Classical and Ancient Near Eastern Studies Department at the University of Wisconsin-Madison, where he also completed his M.A. in Hebrew Bible & Semitic Studies in 2016.
 He holds a Th.M. in Old Testament/Hebrew Bible and a M.Div. from Southwestern Baptist Theological Seminary.
 He received his B.A. in Humanities from the College at Southwestern.
 He is the 2017-2019 George L. Mosse Exchange Program Fellow.
-His dissertation examines the relationship between the Syriac Peshitta and other ancient translations of the Hebrew Bible (e.g., Septuagint, Targum) and employs recent developments in translation theory, especially the theoretical framework operative in Descriptive Translation Studies.
+His dissertation seeks to clarify the relation of the Syriac Peshiṭta of Isaiah to the Old Greek of Isaiah, employing developments in translation theory, especially the theoretical framework operative in Descriptive Translation Studies.

 Tobias Bitterli is a PhD candidate at the Hebrew University of Jerusalem where he also completed his B.A and M.A studies in history.
 He is the 2017-2018 George L. Mosse Fellow to the University of Wisconsin-Madison.
 In his dissertation, he examines how aristocratic and bourgeois collectors of cabinets of curiosities in the 16th and 17th century used their collections to produce, disseminate, and organize knowledge.
 During his stay at the University of Wisconsin-Madison he hopes to deepen his knowledge of history of science and is looking forward to using the various special collections the library at UW has to offer, especially the collection about the history of science and the history of the book.